IMRL/Night-Voyager/README.md

 ![](./img/System_Framework.png)

 ## 2. Dataset
 The collected nighttime dataset ([**Night-Voyager Dataset**](https://pan.baidu.com/s/1vgTCHH3kppxkb1PW5Y8vNg?pwd=r2v4)) is also available online.
 Each scenario in the dataset comprises two sets: one for constructing the streetlight map and the other for evaluating the algorithms.
 The streetlight detections are recorded in a separate folder and the constructed streetlight maps are placed in another folder.
+More details of the [**Night-Voyager Dataset**](https://pan.baidu.com/s/1vgTCHH3kppxkb1PW5Y8vNg?pwd=r2v4) can be found [here](#Night-Voyager Dataset).
 Additionally, we also leverage the nighttime sequences of the public [**MCD Dataset**](https://mcdviral.github.io/) for evaluation.

 ## 3. Prerequisites
 ### 3.1.
 Ubuntu and ROS